blakebollinger/Shift-Reduce-Parser/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+(Note: The output of this folder can be found at https://srp.blakebollinger.dev)